alimranahmed/resources/articles/2019_11_09_Static_property.md

 If you are searching the answers of these questions than this article is for you.

-Firstly, I am sure that you have heard this introductory line of object oriented programming(OOP) that "a class is a blueprint or design of objects", right?
+I am sure that you have heard the line while learning object oriented programming(OOP) that "a class is a blueprint or design of objects", right?
 So,if we have a class of a Car, we can programmatically make an instance of Car.
-Just like, if we have an architectural design(blueprint) of house we can build one or multiple houses using that blueprint.
-In OOP the architectural design is class and the house is object.
-Now, what is property?
+Same as, if we have an architectural design(blueprint) of house we can build one or multiple houses using that blueprint.
+In OOP the architectural design is class and the house(s) we have build is object.
+Then, what is property?
 A property is something that define the state of the created object.
-For instance, let's see the code below:
+For better understanding, let's see the code below:

 ```php
 class Car{